OfLiberty/pacannabis.guide/docs/guide/README.md

 The Guide is designed to meet modern web standards, be lightweight, and be easily accessible.
 Anyone can suggest improvements or [contribute to its success through Github](https://github.com/OfLiberty/pacannabis.guide).

-## Philosophy

-The Guide is built upon three philosophies:

-- Open source
-- Science based medicine
-- Individual liberty

-### Open Source

-The Guide is built using open source tools and services, primarily [Vue and VuePress](https://vuejs.org/).
-The tools we create for the site will be made available for others to use.
-By contributing to Vue, you are also indirectly contributing to our projects.

-### Science Based

-The Guide will take a [science based](https://sciencebasedmedicine.org/about-science-based-medicine/) approach to what we promote.
-The cannabis indusry has been tied, implicitly or explicitly, to pseudoscientific beliefs and practices.
-It's the duty of contributors to rectify this misconception.

-The U.S.'s federal prohabition of cannabis has prevented much research into cannabis.
-There has been organized efforts in misinforming the public and this project is seeking to rectify this deficiency.

-### Individual Liberty

-The Guide's ultimate purpose is to liberate the public from the bonds of ignorance.
-Pennsylvania's government has done a poor job of protecting our rights.
-This Guide seeks to correct it through education.

 ## How To Use This Guide

 The guide serves as a respository of cannabis information in Pennsylvania.
 Here are a few tricks to using the guide.